 The Indigenous Experience

-With your batteries recharged, get ready for the Te Puia– Te Po Maori Experience which has to be one of the most enjoyable and captivating cultural experiences that I have seen on my travels.
+With your batteries recharged, get ready for a Maori Experience at an indigenous cultural center which has to be one of the most enjoyable and captivating cultural experiences that I have seen on my travels.
 It aims to offer tourists a glimpse into Maori culture and heritage, while educating and entertaining them.
 Book online in advance to avoid disappointment.